Yandex Cloud

 Warning

-When you make changes to the NGINX Ingress controller configuration, your service will be temporarily unavailable.
+When you update the NGINX Ingress Controller configuration, your service will be temporarily unavailable.

 Delete the Service resource for the external network load balancer using this command:

-5. Wait until the external network load balancer for NGINX Ingress controller and its respective Service object are deleted.
+5. Optionally, wait until the external network load balancer for the NGINX Ingress Controller and its respective Service object are deleted.
 You can use this command to view information about the services:

 kubectl get service